Elegant 19th century painted and gilded mirror - antique

 Description

-Elegant 19th-century painted and gilded pier mirror, with original glass showing some foxing and imperfections in the painted and gilded frame.
+Elegant 19th-century painted and gilded pier mirror, with original glass showing some flaws and imperfections in the painted and gilded frame.
 This antique pier mirror is ready for use in your home.

 Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 There are many different styles characterizing antique furniture, but we can highlight a few of the most important.
 Eclectic furniture belongs to the 19th century, during which the beloved Biedermeier style prevailed.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
 Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
-The next style is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+The next style is Baroque, whose name derives from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces designed to shine with splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and bulky, often using brown stains, cornices, sturdy bases, and relief decorations.
-It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of buffets or broadly speaking, chest furniture.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and relief decorations.
+It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of credenzas or broadly speaking, chest furniture.
 During this period, there was also an interest in mythology and ancient times, so supports and legs often took animal forms.

 Manufacturer information